Coherent Biexciton Transport in the Presence of Exciton-Exciton Annihilation in Molecular Aggregates: Initial coherent biexciton states

 To showcase the utility of this framework, we consider a one-dimensional molecular aggregate consisted of three-level systems in standard Frenkel exciton manners depicted in Fig.~\ref{fig:fig1}.
 We are interested in the spatiotemporal development of biexcitons that may result from realistic microscopy experiments.\cite{Libai2013ARMR,Zanni2016ACSPhotonics,Libai2017ACR,blach2025environment} Analyzing such trajectories on a lattice model can potentially correlate insights from time-resolved microscopy, typically carried out in the low fluence limit, with those obtained in more traditional EEA experiments where the focus is the transient non-exponential component of the fluorescence emission signal.

 For the purpose of studying microscopy, we start with two normalized single-exciton wavepackets

-where the site index runs \( m = 1,\dots,N_{mol} \).
-The spatial overlap between the two single-exciton wavepackets is defined as
+where the site index runs \( m = 1,\dots,N_{mol} \). \markchange{The amplitudes $\phi_m^{(i)}$ are defined within the single-exciton manifold ($e$), where each wavepacket represents a single exciton delocalized over lattice sites.
+Therefore, they are indexed only by the site index $m$ and the wavepacket label $i=1,2$, without an additional electronic state index.

+In our construction, the initial biexciton state is formed as an anti-symmetrized product of two single-exciton wavepackets, and thus the amplitudes $\phi_m^{(i)}$ correspond specifically to the $e$ state.
+The higher excited state $f$ is not directly populated in the initial condition, but rather becomes relevant dynamically through exciton–exciton fusion processes during time evolution.} The spatial overlap between the two single-exciton wavepackets is defined as

 which characterizes the degree of spatial and momentum overlap between the two excitons.
 Frenkel excitons are composite bosons subject to a hard-core constraint that forbids double occupancy of a site.
-This constraint can be enforced explicitly by using an antisymmetrized two-exciton wavefunction.
+This constraint can be enforced explicitly by using an anti-symmetrized biexciton wavefunction.
 The anti-symmetrized and normalized biexciton wavefunction is given by

 where \( m \) and \( n \) label the lattice sites occupied by the two excitons.
 The normalization factor ensures